-For 40 years the town of Banner Elk has welcomed both old and new friends to the annual Woolly Worm Festival.
+For over 40 years the town of Banner Elk has welcomed both old and new friends to the annual Woolly Worm Festival.
 This family event co-hosted by the Avery County Chamber of Commerce and the Kiwanis Organization of Banner Elk welcomes more than 16,000 people to the community to make family memories, the chance to earn the prestigious honor of predicting the high country winter weather and win the $1000 bounty!
 Come early because the fun begins at 9:00 a.m. on both Saturday and Sunday, with entertainment all day.
 Bring your dance shoes because you never know when a line dance will begin.
 There's great music by local groups, and make sure to check out the Wace Stage for impromptu guests!

 The added time at the festival gives attendees more time to take in the 160+ food and craft vendors with their handcrafted items, as well as rides, musicians and dance teams.